-The Intelligent Transport Systems group is working with ibeo Automotive on urban perception.
-The group has developed a ground sensor vehicle with lasers and navigation sensors that collect naturalistic driving data for autonomous vehicle research.
+We're working with Ibeo Automotive on urban perception and have developed a ground sensor vehicle with lasers and navigation sensors that collect naturalistic driving data for autonomous vehicle research.

-The group has also established a program with Nvidea and is working with the automotive graphics processing unit to navigate using deep learning algorithms.
+We have also established a program with Nvidia and are working with their automotive computers graphic processing units (GPU’s) to navigate using deep learning algorithms.

 Our industry partners: Group Renault Regienov